In a neighborhood known for its artsy destinations, the Ministry of Awe (MoA) is by far the most ambitious and bizarre — and that’s a good thing.

 Visit Official Website

-In Philadelphia, history doesn’t just live here — it begins here. 🔔In 1829, the @phsgardening hosted the world’s very first flower show in Philly, turning a gathering of green thumbs into a global tradition of horticultural wonder. #visitphilly #52WeeksofFirsts
+In Philadelphia, history doesn’t just live here — it begins here. 🔔In 1777, Betsy Ross stitched the first American flag in Philadelphia, turning stars, stripes and bold vision into a symbol that would define a nation. #visitphilly #52WeeksofFirsts